Homemade Sourdough Bread Recipe Starter

-Think sourdough bread recipe starter for those of you who are looking to make a delicious homemade bread.
-Sourdough starter recipes feed on natural yeasts from the air, and then added to a sponge to make delicious sourdough bread, with a little initial effort you probably will never make bread the conventional way again.
-Sourdough starter recipes are basically the same.
+So here is a sourdough bread recipe starter for those of you who are looking to make a delicious homemade bread.
+All sourdough starter recipes are basically the same.

 At this stage your sourdough starter needs feeding, and you could end up adding as much as a kilo of flour before it is ready for the next stage.
 However, you don’t add it all at once.
 You start by adding 100g at a time into the starter mixture with enough water to retain the thick gloopy consistency.
 You can use water at room temperature but not cold water.